-If you have been through the process of getting a hearing aid, you probably must have scratched your head when peeking at the bill.
-The price for a hearing aid typically ranges from $1,500 to $3,500 per unit.
+If you have been through the process of getting a hearing aid, you probably must have scratched your head when looking at the bill.
+Hearing aid prices typically range from $1,500 to $3,500 per unit.
 Double that if you need one for each ear!
 To the average American household, this is equivalent of up to 2 months of income!

-While the price itself seems exorbitant, what is even more grotesque is its continuous pace of growth: in the last decade the price of an average Behind the Ear (BTE) hearing aid has more than doubled.
+While the price itself seems exorbitant, what is even worse is its continuous pace of growth: in the last decade the price of an average Behind the Ear (BTE) hearing aid has more than doubled.
 Even today, price points are not receding.

 Most hearing aids today are made up of digital signal processors.
 What is surprising is that digital technology was expected to reduce the production cost of a hearing aid.
 After all, digital technology has also made consumer electronics far less costly: think of how the cost of an average DVD player has plunged over the last decade.